akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 * Receiving events out of TimeUUID (offset) order for different persistenceIds, meaning if the offset is saved for restart/resume then delayed events can be missed on restart
 * Increased likelihood of receiving events for the same persistenceId out of order.
 This is detected but the stream is temporarily paused to search for the missing events which is less efficient then reading them initially in order.
 * Missing events for persistence ids the query instance sees for the first time (unless it is tag pid sequence number 1) due to the query not knowing which tag pid sequence nr to expect.

+## Setting a bucket size

+Events by tag partitions are grouped into buckets to avoid a single partition for a tag getting to large.

+* 1000s of events per day per tag -- DAY
+* 100,000s  of events per day per tag -- HOUR
+* 1,000,000s of events per day per tag -- MINUTE

+This setting can not be changed after data has been written.

+More billion per day per tag?
+You probably need a specialised schema rather than a general library like this.

+If a cassandra partition gets too large it will perform badly (and has a hard limit of 2 billion cells, a cell being similar to a column).
+Given there is ~10 columns in the table there was a hard limit previously of 200million but performance would degrade before reaching this.

+The support for `Minute` bucket size means that there are 1440 partitions per day.
+Given a large C* cluster this should work until you have in the order of 10s of millions per minute when the write rate to that partition would likely become the bottleneck rather than partition size.

+The increased scalability comes at the cost of having to query more partitions on the read side so don't use `Minute` unless necessary.

+## Setting a write batch size

+The size of the of the batch is controlled via `max-message-batch-size`.
+Cassandra imposes a limit on the serialized size of a batch, currently 50kb by default.
+The larger this value the more efficient the tag writes will be but care must be taken not to have batches that will be rejected by Cassandra.
+Two other cases cause the batch to be written before the batch size is reached:

+* Periodically: By default 250ms.
+To prevent eventsByTag queries being too out of date.
+* When a starting a new timebucket, which translates to a new partition in Cassandra, the events for the old timebucket are written.

+## How it works

+A separate table is maintained for events by tag queries to that is written to in batches.

+The table is partitioned via tag and a time bucket.
+This allows events for the same tag can be queried and the time bucket prevents all events for the same tag being in a single partition.

+The timebucket causes a hot spot for writes but this is kept to a minimum by making the bucket small enough and by batching the writes into unlogged batches.

+Each events by tag query starts at the provided offset and queries the events.
+The stream will initially do a query per time bucket to get up to the current (many of these could be empty so very little over head, some may bring back many events).
+For example if you set the offset to be 30 days ago and a day time bucket, it will require 30 * nr queries to get each stream up to date.
+If a particular partition contains many events then it is paged back from Cassandra based on demand.

+When no offset is provided EventsByTag queries start at the configured `first-time-bucket`.
+For new applications increase this to the day your application is initially deployed to speed up `NoOffset` queries.

 ## Implementation